madebits/madebits.github.io/blog/2019/2019-03-04-Vim-For-Casual-User.md

 <!--- tags: linux -->

-I wanted to write an own [Vim](https://www.vim.org/) text editor tutorial that I have around for a quick reference.
+I wanted to write an own [Vim](https://www.vim.org/) text editor tutorial that I have around as quick reference.

 ## Starting and Stopping